csnp/qramm/assessment/full-assessment.md

 ---

-**Question: **How is quantum risk integrated into organizational strategy and long-term planning?
+**Question**:How is quantum risk integrated into organizational strategy and long-term planning?

 **Explanation:** This assesses how quantum computing risks and opportunities are embedded in strategic decision-making across business functions, including their inclusion in long-term roadmaps, corporate risk frameworks, and transformation initiatives beyond just security governance.